sadmanca/aps105/README.md

    - e.g. if `int *p = a = &a[0]` and `int *q = &a[3]`, then `q-p = 3-0 = 3`{.lg}
 2. use relational operators to compare pointers to each other (e.g. `if (p <= q)`)
 3. use relational operators to compare a pointer to an integer
-   - for all integers (except 0), this means that we're just comparing the address of the pointer (which isn't necessarily practical, but can come up on exams).
+   - for all integers (except 0), this means that we're just comparing the address of the pointer (not necessarily useful).
    - we can use `if (p != 0)` <=> `if (p != NULL)` to check if a pointer points to a valid address before dereferencing

 C does not check array bounds, so *pointer arithmetic that goes beyond the bounds of an array*{.r} is a nondeterministic bug -> it will not result in a compile-time error/warning or a run-time warning, but *may or may not result in a run-time warning*{.r}.